Parkdale (provincial electoral district): 1926, 1929

-1934, 1937 & 1938
+1934, 1937, and 1938

 Redistribution gave Parkdale some of the area that was previously part of the Brockton electoral district.
 It also relinquished all the area north of Bloor Street West.
 The northern border was a straight line from approximately Clendenan Avenue straight to Brock Avenue.
 The boundary then went south along Brock Avenue to Queen Street West.
 It went east again, along the south side of Queen until Elm Grove Avenue.
 It went south along Elm Grove until King Street West.
 At King Street West, it went west along King's north side until Spencer Avenue.
 The boundary then moved south along Spencer's western side all the way to the southern boundary, Lake Ontario.
 The western boundary on land started at the city limits on the west side of High Park.
-It went straight along the City Limits until it again met Bloor Street West at approximately Clendenan Avenue/Wendigo Way.
+It went straight along the city limits until it again met Bloor Street West at approximately Clendenan Avenue / Wendigo Way.

-1943, 1945 & 1948
+1943, 1945, and 1948

-Parkdale's northernmost boundary was the east-west C.P.R. tracks, just north of Dupont Avenue.
+Parkdale's northernmost boundary was the east-west CPR tracks, just north of Dupont Avenue.
 The northern boundary then went east until Lansdowne Avenue.
 It then went south to Wallace Avenue.
 It then went east along Wallace's south side to Brock Avenue.
 The boundary then went south along Brock Avenue to Queen Street West.
 It went east again, along the south side of Queen until Elm Grove.
 It went south along Elm Grove until King Street West.
 At King Street West, it went west along King's north side until Spencer Avenue.
 The boundary then moved south along Spencer's western side all the way to the southern boundary, Lake Ontario.
 The western boundary started on land at the western edge of High Park, which was the city limits.
 The western boundary continued north to Bloor Street West at Wendigo Way.
 It continued eastwards to Indian Road.
 It then travelled north along Indian Road to Humberside Avenue.
-From there it travelled along western C.N.R. tracks until it met up with the northern boundary at the east-west C.P.R.tracks.
+From there it travelled along western CNR tracks until it met up with the northern boundary at the east–west CPR tracks.